 This guide describes how to configure this adapter as a connection in an integration in Oracle Integration.

-This guide is intended for developers who want to use the Oracle NetSuite Adapter in integrations in Oracle Integration.
+This guide is intended for developers who want to use this adapter in integrations in Oracle Integration.

 For information about Oracle's commitment to accessibility, visit the Oracle Accessibility Program website at

 Oracle customers that have purchased support have access to electronic support through My Oracle Support.
 For information, visit